-- 1. the courses pertaining to the Research Master's specialisation; - 2.
-M&T workshops, skills training, practical trainings and colloquia; - 3. the (tutorial group) meetings pertaining to the courses as meant under paragraph 1 and 2; - 4. the research proposal, the research internship and the Master's thesis; - 5. where applicable, the electives; - 6. where applicable, the clinical research proposal, the clinical internship and minor's thesis.
+- 1. the courses pertaining to the Research Master's specialisation; - 2. workshops, skills training, practical trainings and colloquia; - 3. the group meetings pertaining to the courses as meant under paragraph 1 and 2; - 4. the research proposal, the research internship and the Master's thesis; - 5. the elective courses; - 6. where applicable, the clinical research proposal, the clinical internship and minor's thesis.